The Results Are In: Our Most Popular Podcasts

 By Peter Skiera

 Last month I wrote about our most popular Internet stations.
-I’ve made a lot over our models’ ability to deliver over 40,000 free stations, and rightfully so.
-After all, it’s the number one feature used by our customers.
+I’ve made a lot over our models’ ability to deliver tens of thousands of free Internet stations, and rightfully so.
+Afterall, it’s the number one feature used by our customers.
 But there’s another source accessed from our same exact data base that doesn’t get much hype…podcasts.
 What’s a podcast?
 It’s a pre-recorded radio program you can access on demand.
 Podcasts are not a new thing.
 They’ve been around for 15 years, give or take.
 Podcasts cover just about every topic imaginable and they’re free (though some contain adverts).
 Some podcasts are hosted by professional broadcasters in a studio using professional equipment; others are recorded by amateurs from their home using a basic microphone or even using their mobile phone.
 Episodes can span anywhere from a few minutes to several hours.